CloudLabsAI-Azure/agentic-ai-immersion/Instructions/Labs/Exercise-02-Microsoft-Agent-Framework.md

    - Manage document resources, including file uploads and vector stores, using production-ready practices.
    - Deliver intelligent document search and Q&A while following responsible AI and financial best practices.

+## Task 2: Context Providers & Middleware

+### **`agent-framework/context-providers/1-simple-context-provider.ipynb`**

+1. Open `agent-framework/context-providers/1-simple-context-provider.ipynb`.

+1. This notebook demonstrates how to build a Customer KYC Agent using a Simple Context Provider with the AzureAIProjectAgentProvider.
+You'll learn how to maintain conversation state, collect and manage customer profile information, and provide dynamic context to the agent to support Know Your Customer (KYC) compliance workflows.

+   - Create and implement a custom ContextProvider class.
+   - Extract structured customer information from conversations.
+   - Provide dynamic context to the agent based on collected customer data.
+   - Maintain conversation state across multiple interactions.
+   - Build a KYC-focused AI agent while following responsible AI and data privacy best practices.

+1. Select the Python Kernel

+1. Run all the cells individually to set up and build your Customer KYC Agent using a Simple Context Provider.

+1. After running all the cells in the notebook, you will have successfully built a Customer KYC Agent that can:

+   - Collect and maintain customer profile information throughout a conversation.
+   - Provide dynamic context to the agent before each response using a custom Context Provider.
+   - Extract and persist structured customer data after each interaction.
+   - Support multi-turn KYC workflows with stateful conversation management.
+   - Demonstrate production-ready context management for customer onboarding and compliance scenarios.

+### `agent-framework/context-providers/2-azure-ai-search-context-agentic.ipynb`

+1. Open `agent-framework/context-providers/2-azure-ai-search-context-agentic.ipynb`

+1. This notebook demonstrates how to build a Loan Underwriting Agent using Azure AI Search with Agentic Mode for Retrieval-Augmented Generation (RAG).
+You'll learn how to create a knowledge base, enable multi-hop reasoning, and retrieve underwriting guidance to support complex loan eligibility and risk assessment scenarios.

+   - Configure the AzureAISearchContextProvider with Agentic Mode.
+   - Create and use a Knowledge Base for underwriting policy documents.
+   - Perform multi-hop reasoning across underwriting guidelines and eligibility criteria.
+   - Answer complex loan underwriting and risk assessment questions using AI Search.
+   - Build a knowledge-grounded underwriting agent while following responsible AI and financial best practices.

+1. Select the Python Kernel

+1. Run all the cells individually to set up and build your Loan Underwriting Agent using Azure AI Search with Agentic Mode.

+1. After running all the cells in the notebook, you will have successfully built a Loan Underwriting Agent that can:

+   - Retrieve underwriting policies and eligibility criteria using Azure AI Search.
+   - Perform multi-hop reasoning across multiple knowledge sources with Agentic Mode.
+   - Answer complex loan eligibility, DTI, LTV, and documentation-related questions.
+   - Leverage a knowledge base to provide grounded, context-aware underwriting guidance.
+   - Demonstrate intelligent RAG patterns for loan underwriting while following responsible AI practices.

+### **`agent-framework/middleware/1-agent-and-run-level-middleware.ipynb`**

+1. Open `agent-framework/middleware/1-agent-and-run-level-middleware.ipynb`

+1. This notebook demonstrates how to implement Agent-Level and Run-Level Middleware using an Azure AI Agent in a Transaction Compliance Monitoring scenario.
+You'll learn how middleware can be applied at different stages of agent execution to support security, monitoring, auditing, priority handling, and caching for financial services applications.

+   - Understand the differences between Agent-Level and Run-Level middleware.
+   - Configure middleware to handle security validation, audit logging, and performance monitoring.
+   - Apply Run-Level middleware for priority handling, debugging, and caching.
+   - Explore middleware execution order during agent processing.
+   - Build a transaction compliance monitoring solution using production-ready middleware patterns.

+1. Select the Python Kernel

+1. Run all the cells individually to set up and build your Transaction Compliance Monitoring Agent with Agent-Level and Run-Level Middleware.

+1. After running all the cells in the notebook, you will have successfully built a Transaction Compliance Monitoring Agent that can:

+   - Apply Agent-Level Middleware for security validation, performance monitoring, and audit logging.
+   - Apply Run-Level Middleware for request-specific behaviors such as priority handling and caching.
+   - Process transactions using a layered middleware execution pipeline.
+   - Monitor and manage compliance workflows using production-ready middleware patterns.
+   - Demonstrate flexible middleware design for secure and compliant financial services applications.

+### **`agent-framework/middleware/4-decorator-middleware.ipynb`**

+1. Open `agent-framework/middleware/4-decorator-middleware.ipynb`

+1.